solexapp/solex-desktop-public/README.md

 There are also commands for retrieving and setting parameters:
 ```
+param show COMPASS          # Show all params/values starting with "COMPASS"
 param set COMPASS_LEARN 1	# turn on compass learning
 param show COMPASS_LEARN	# verify it's turned on
 param show wp 				# View all params with "WP" in their name